- Angara vs Blue Nile: Online Jewelers Compared - May 26, 2023

 - Island Hopping: Tourists are encouraged to stick to one island or their resort.
 Island hopping, especially to places with tourists, is strongly discouraged.

 - Theft: Like anywhere, theft can and does happen.
 Make sure you are always aware of where your possessions are.

 - Staying Healthy: Water sanitation is poor here, so drink only bottled water or water that has been boiled.
 Use bug spray to protect against mosquito-borne diseases.
 And, of course, bring plenty of sunscreens and protective sunwear.

-Picking the Top 10 Best Resorts
+Picking the 10 Top Resorts in Maldives for Honeymoon